SpirosOrfanos/AllInclusive/README.md

 * docker: The whole solution is "grouped" as images that can be started with docker-compose

 * Maven: In order to build app

+## DB

+App has data some smoothe items along with their details in dockerized image.

+In case you need to test to another MySql DB check create.sql under db folder.

 ### How to build